unknown-dev2397/Challenge_Project/README.md

 The answer is automatically submitted, and the next question will appear.
 Once all questions are answered, click the Result button to see your score.

-🌐 Demo
+🌐 Demo<br>
 You can try out the demo version of the quiz [here](https://web-challenge-quiz.netlify.app/quiz).

-✨ Styling
+✨ Styling<br>
 The app has a modern and minimalistic design.

-"The only way to learn a new programming language is by writing programs in it." – Dennis Ritchie
+"The only way to learn a new programming language is by writing programs in it." – Dennis Ritchie<br>

-Key Update:
+Key Update:<br>
 - **Result Button**: Clarified that after completing the quiz, the user should click the **Result** button to view the score.

-Feel free to ask for any more modifications!
+Feel free to ask for any more modifications!<br>